 Submit your Model

 Once you have completed your model, you can submit by filling out the request form and uploading the file.
-Uploaded files must be under 40 MB.
+Uploaded files must be under 5 MB.
 If the model is too big, attach it to an email.
 If it is too big to email, you probably need to re-export the STL file using the binary file option.
 Otherwise, please send an email to Valley3DPrinting and further instructions will be provided.

 You will receive an email with information

 Within 24-48 hours you will receive an email from us with information about your model.
 In many cases, you will need to fix certain problems with your model and resubmit.
 The email you receive should contain information about the problems found.
 Please refer to the Tips, Tricks, & Tools section of this document and any other links emailed to you to help resolve the issues.
 If you preapproved a cost amount, your next email will be that your print is done.
 If you requested to be notified of cost before printing, we will email you about cost within 48 hours of submission.

 Now that your model is corrected